seblefevre/testerman/docs/plugins/SeleniumFormatter.rst

 you could consider to set up a high timeout and use a Testerman timer as watchdog with a lower timeout instead.
-If the selenium call fails (=condition didn't become true until the given timeout), the ProbeSelenium will throw an exception; whereas if the Testerman timer times out, the test can "fail correctly"
+If the selenium call fails (=condition didn't become true until the given timeout), the :doc:`autogen/ProbeSelenium` will throw an exception; whereas if the Testerman timer times out, the test can "fail correctly"

 Make sure you use [assert\|verify\|storte]Value() when checking the text